djaus2/SwissTimingGemini7SegDisplay/README.md

 Runs OK.
 So simulated WindGauge now available :construction_worker:
 When Wind Speed determined, Mistral data output as array of CommandChar (not static) generated and displayed in Status ready to send.
 Serial send back of Wind Speed data: See below
+Siricco Wind Gauge might take a bit longer.
+Seems ut has a different protocol. _More later_

 <img width="300"  alt="image" src="https://github.com/user-attachments/assets/375c8625-0c2a-4d80-848a-c901f66a5cdf" />